Alumni Spotlight - Arthur Frazzano

 What was the most extraordinary part of your training experience in the Brown Family Medicine Residency?

-We were six first year residents without any family medicine senior residents who basically ran the medical services.
-It was scary at first but what a way to build confidence.
+We were six first-year residents without any senior family medicine residents, essentially running the medical services.
+It was scary at first, but what an incredible way to build confidence.

 Who were your mentors in residency?

-“ Dr. Jack Cunningham who brought his private practice into the residency.
-Dr. David Greer who was our first chair and later became Dean of Brown Med.
-Dr Tom Scaramella who allowed me to do two years of psych in what became a four year residency in family medicine for me.
-Dr. Akeem Kahn who ran the ICU/CCU and was a good friend as well as mentor. ”
+“ Dr. Jack Cunningham, who brought his private practice into the residency.
+Dr. David Greer, who was our first chair and later became Dean of Brown Medical School.
+Dr. Tom Scaramella, who allowed me to complete two years of psychiatry as part of what became a four-year family medicine residency for me.
+Dr. Azeem Khan, who ran the ICU/CCU and was both a good friend and a mentor. ”

 What is something you learned as a resident that you have regularly gone back to throughout your career?

-I learned to listen closely to what patients said and not just hear the words.
-This has served me in all aspects of life.
+I learned to listen closely to what patients say—not just hear the words.
+This has served me well in all aspects of life.

 What advice do you have for current residents?